bjtrost/TCAG-WGS-CNV-workflow/README.md

 # TCAG-WGS-CNV-workflow
-Scripts involved in our workflow for detecting CNVs from WGS data using read depth-based methods
+Scripts involved in our workflow for detecting CNVs from WGS data using read depth-based methods Paper currently under review in American Journal of Human Genetics

 This README file lists, and explains the purpose of, each script.
 The scripts are divided into three categories: